bearsunday/bearsunday.github.io/manuals/1.0/en/form.md

 ## Demo

-Try a demo app [MyVendor.ContactForm](https://github.com/bearsunday/MyVendor.ContactForm) to get an idea of how forms such as a confirmation form and multiple forms in a single page work.
+Try the demo app [MyVendor.ContactForm](https://github.com/bearsunday/MyVendor.ContactForm) to get an idea on how forms such as a confirmation form and multiple forms in a single page work.